 Although the Company's Class A Stock is listed for trading on the NYSE, the trading volume in the Class A Stock is less than that of larger financial services companies.
 A public trading market having the desired characteristics of depth, liquidity and orderliness depends on the presence in the marketplace of willing buyers and sellers of the company's common stock at any given time.
 This presence depends on the individual decisions of investors and general economic and market conditions over which the company has no control.
-Given the lower trading volume of the Company's Class A Stock, significant sales of shares of the Company's Class A Stock, or the expectation of these sales, could cause the Company's Class A Stock price to fall and increase the volatility of the Class A Stock generally.
+Given the lower trading volume of the Company's Class A Stock and an overall reduction of outstanding shares through share repurchases in recent years, significant sales of shares of the Company's Class A Stock, or the expectation of these sales, could cause the Company's Class A Stock price to fall and increase the volatility of the Class A Stock generally.

-The Company is the holding company of several operating subsidiaries, and is reliant on dividends and other sources of funding from those subsidiaries to pay dividends to holders of Class A Stock and meet our debt service and other obligations.
+The Company is the holding company of several operating subsidiaries, and is reliant on dividends and other sources of funding from those subsidiaries to pay dividends to holders of Class A Stock and meet other obligations.

-As a holding company, we are dependent on dividends and other sources of liquidity from our various operating subsidiaries in order to meet our debt service obligations, make dividend payments to holders of Class A Stock once declared by our Board of Directors and meet our other obligations.
-Some of our operating subsidiaries are subject to laws and regulations that may restrict the timing and/or amount of dividends that can be distributed to the Company, or provide the regulators such as the SEC or FINRA with the ability to prohibit or reduce the amount of any planned dividend distributions to the Parent.
+As a holding company, we are dependent on dividends and other sources of liquidity from our various Operating Subsidiaries in order to meet any debt service obligations, make dividend payments to holders of Class A Stock once declared by our Board of Directors and meet our other obligations.
+Some of our Operating Subsidiaries are subject to laws and regulations that may restrict the timing and/or amount of dividends that can be distributed to the Company, or provide the regulators such as the SEC or FINRA with the ability to prohibit or reduce the amount of any planned dividend distributions to the Parent.
 Such restrictions could adversely impact the price of the Company's Class A Stock and/or could impair our ability to pay dividends to holders of Class A Stock.